theonlydude/varia_custom_sprites/README.md

 # varia_custom_sprites

-submodule to store samus custom sprites and custom message boxes.
+submodule to store customizer data :
+- sprites
+- message boxes
+- ships
+- N-SPC songs

 use a submodule to release them outside of a release.